swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ## Future Directions

-* Currently, the standard library offers type-erasing wrappers, such as [`AnyHashable`](https://github.com/apple/swift/blob/main/stdlib/public/core/AnyHashable.swift), and [`AnyCollection`](https://github.com/apple/swift/blob/main/stdlib/public/core/ExistentialCollection.swift).
-Their current implementations suffer from the problems described in [Motivation](#motivation); thankfully, they could be significantly simplified in the future.
+* Simplify the implementation of Standard Library type-erasing wrappers, such as [`AnyHashable`](https://github.com/apple/swift/blob/main/stdlib/public/core/AnyHashable.swift) and [`AnyCollection`](https://github.com/apple/swift/blob/main/stdlib/public/core/ExistentialCollection.swift), using the practical advice from [earlier](#type-erasing-wrappers).
+* Deemphasize existential types.

+  It is often that people reach for existential types when they should be employing generic contraints — "should" not merely for performance reasons, but because they truly do not need or intend for any type erasure.
+Even though the compiler is sometimes able to back us up performance-wise by turning existential code into generic code (as in  `func foo(s: Sequence)` vs `func foo<S: Sequence>(s: S)`), there is an important difference between the two abstractions.
+Existential types provide value-level abstraction, that is, they eliminate the type-level distinction between different values of the type, and cannot maintain type relationships between independent existential values.
+Under most cirumstances, value-level abstraction only really makes sense in mutable state, in the elements of heterogeneous containers, or, unless our support of [`some` types](https://github.com/apple/swift-evolution/blob/main/proposals/0244-opaque-result-types.md) can turn the tide, in the storage of larger type-erasing constructs.
+A fitting starting point for giving value-level abstraction more careful consideration early on is the [Language Guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
-* Make existential types "self-conforming" by implicitly opening them when passed as generic arguments to functions.
-Generic instantiations could open them as opaque types.
+* Make existential types "self-conforming" by automatically opening them when passed as generic arguments to functions.
+Generic instantiations could have them opened as opaque types.
-* Introduce [`any P` as a dual to `some P`](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--clarifying-existentials) for explicitly spelling existential types
+* Introduce [`any P` as a dual to `some P`](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--clarifying-existentials) for explicitly spelling existential types.
-* Allow constraining existential types, i.e. `let collection: any Collection<Self.Element == Int> = [1, 2, 3]`
+* Allow constraining existential types, i.e. `let collection: any Collection<Self.Element == Int> = [1, 2, 3]`.